MottainaiCI/docs/docs/general.md

 and setup Ceph or other storage engines for permanent and distributed storage.

 ## Agent
 The [Agent](https://github.com/MottainaiCI/mottainai-agent) is the main software which is executing the tasks, is being run by nodes belonging to the cluster.
-Among its mansions, it takes care of executing the task in the specified environment and communicate to the Server the node status.
+Among its duties, it takes care of executing the task in the specified environment and communicate to the Server the node status.

 ## CLI
 [Command Line Interface](https://github.com/MottainaiCI/mottainai-cli) to interact with the cluster, to manage and publish the artefacts.
 It's a mere wrapper over the REST API.
+[See the CLI doucmentation for an overview](usage/cli.md).

 ## Bridge
 [Standalone/Library](https://github.com/MottainaiCI/mottainai-bridge) suitable for creating custom hooks to listen at infrastructure events (e.g. IRC notifications when a new task is created, etc. )

 # Tasks, Pipelines and Plans

 Tasks are the core concept of Mottainai.
 They define an environment where to execute a set of command, and they can produce content that is meant to be re-distributed later (in private, or in public).
-You can see a brief explanation of their syntax [here](usage/tasksandpipelines.md).
+[You can see a brief syntax overview here](usage/tasksandpipelines.md).

 # Storages, Artefacts, Namespaces